-Part of the work will involve some stereotypes that need to be re-engineered.
+Part of the work will involve re-engineering stereotypes.
 When I returned to the antipodes in my early adolescence after having spent the formative years being brought up in Malawi, Ethiopia, Swaziland and Zambia I was invariably asked “what is South Africa like”.
 You see, in the early seventies for some reason stereotypically many people confused South Africa with Africa itself.
 My answer was invariably “I can’t really say – I only visited it once at first hand saw the abomination that was apartheid.”
 I would hasten to add I was brought up in independent, predominantly post-colonial countries that were the perfect antithesis of that primitive apartheid regime.

 I was amazed that people confused South Africa as Africa, but it bellied a profound ignorance of the vastness of the continent and the profoundly different cultures and countries that truly define Africa.

-Yet local stereotypes still prevail, the term “people of African appearance” has become popular journalistic vernacular here in recent times.
+Yet local stereotypes still prevail.
+The term “people of African appearance” has become popular journalistic vernacular here in recent times.
 I am a New Zealander but I have never been labelled a “person of European appearance”.
-I never use the term “person of European appearance” nor in NZ do journalists quip “people of Polynesian appearance” as this vernacular is lazy and does not do justice to the fact that every human being must be able to lay claim to their own nationality.
-So let this be clear: I don’t represent people of African appearance, Polynesian nor European appearance for that matter – I represent Ethiopia and Ethiopians – that is my remit.
+I never use the term “person of European appearance” nor in NZ do journalists quip “people of Polynesian appearance”, as this vernacular is lazy and does not do justice to the fact that every human being must be able to lay claim to their own nationality.
+So let this be clear: I do not represent “people of African appearance”, Polynesian nor European appearance for that matter – I represent Ethiopia and Ethiopians – that is my remit.

-Second stereotype: my wife, some time ago, attended a dinner where one of the attendees showed some of her cohorts photos of ‘Wolo’, the great starvation.
+There is a second stereotype.
+My wife, some time ago, attended a dinner where one of the attendees showed some of her cohorts photos of ‘Wolo’, the great starvation.
 Indeed a tragedy of great scale but the encounter served to reinforce the stereotype that Ethiopia connotes poverty.
-Yes there is poverty but the Ethiopian government is on a mission to alleviate poverty and with the help of the international community and countries like Australia and New Zealand will eliminate poverty.
-But poverty does not define Ethiopia!
-And I am intent on generating a far more accurate and comprehensive stereotype and this will be part and parcel to my raison `d`etre, the promotion of the emerging power and the paramount significance of this great nation and why Australia needs Ethiopia as a friend and partner.
+Yes, there is poverty but the Ethiopian government is on a mission to alleviate poverty and, with the help of the international community and countries like Australia and New Zealand, will eliminate poverty.
+But poverty does not define Ethiopia.
+I am intent on generating a far more accurate comprehension of Ethiopia and this will be part and parcel to my raison `d`etre – the promotion of this emerging power and the paramount significance of this great nation and why Australia needs Ethiopia as a friend and partner.

-The irrefutable fact of the matter is that Ethiopia is a country on the move, an ancient country with all of the status that goes with being a country of great historical ancestry, but a country of the Now and the Future.
-Ethiopia has a fantastic new Prime Minister, Dr. Abiy Ahmed, a visionary, a conciliator and a nation builder.
-He is charismatic, eloquent and compelling; Cometh the hour cometh the man.
-Ethiopia`s hour has arrived and Ethiopia has the right man as prime minister and the right woman in Sahle -Work Zwede as the first female President of Ethiopia.
+The irrefutable fact of the matter is that Ethiopia is a country on the move, an ancient country with all of the status that goes with being a country of great historical ancestry, but also a country of the now and the future.
+Ethiopia has a fantastic new Prime Minister, Dr. Abiy Ahmed, a visionary, a conciliator and a nation-builder.
+He is charismatic, eloquent and compelling; ‘cometh the hour cometh the man’.
+Ethiopia’s hour has arrived and Ethiopia has the right man as prime minister and the right woman in Sahle -Work Zwede as the first female President of Ethiopia.
 The right people have stewardship of the nation and are steering the country through a dynamic and exciting phase.

 And my reasons for optimism are bountiful.

 Ethiopia has been ranked as being the friendliest country in the world.
-This is consistent with in my view Ethiopia practicing world best practice in terms of the peaceful of coexistence and harmony that is enjoyed by those who follow two of the world’s great religions Islam and Christianity.
+This is consistent with in my view Ethiopia practising world best practice in terms of the peaceful of coexistence and harmony that is enjoyed by those who follow two of the world’s great religions, Islam and Christianity.
 Ethiopia is an international world role model on point.

 As noted by the World Economic Forum, Ethiopia is pursuing several large infrastructure projects including a railway network and the Grand Renaissance Dam.
-Upon completion will be the largest dam in Africa.
+Upon completion, it will be the largest dam in Africa.

-Coffee is the main export but gold, livestock, leather, textiles and agriculture on the up and up.
+Coffee is the country’s main export, but gold, livestock, leather, textiles and agriculture are on the up and up.
 There is huge agricultural opportunity in Ethiopia and the advanced agricultural and food science expertise that Australia has makes Ethiopia a logistical beneficiary of Victorian skill and investment on point.

 I will make brief mention of some of the world renown tourist attractions.